Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Experiments

 \section{Experiments}

 We evaluate the performance of \name\ on three embodied planning benchmarks: Robotouille Synchronous, Robotouille Asynchronous~\cite{gonzalez-pumariega2025robotouille}, and ALFWorld~\cite{ALFWorld20}.
-Robotouille Synchronous serves as a benchmark for long-horizon planning.
-Tasks in this benchmark require an agent to accomplish high-level goals (e.g., prepare a lettuce sandwich) by managing strict prerequisites (e.g., cutting before assembly) and resource contention (e.g., waiting for a cutting board occupied by a tomato).
-Robotouille Asynchronous extends this challenge with longer horizon and the additional challenge of concurrency, requiring the agent to optimize parallel task execution.
-ALFWorld tests generalization in a procedurally generated text-based environment, requiring agents to interpret natural language instructions and navigate through diverse, unseen object layouts to solve multi-step tasks.
+Robotouille Synchronous and Asynchronous~\cite{gonzalez-pumariega2025robotouille} are two benchmarks for long-horizon planning.
+Both require an agent to accomplish high-level goals (e.g., prepare a lettuce sandwich) by managing strict prerequisites (e.g., cutting before assembly) and resource contention (e.g., waiting for an occupied cutting board).
+The Asynchronous variant extends this with longer horizons and the additional challenge of concurrency (e.g., cutting while waiting for the patty to be cooked).
+ALFWorld tests generalization in a partially observable text-based environment, requiring agents to interpret natural language instructions and navigate through diverse, unseen layouts to solve multi-step tasks.
+Appendix~\ref{sec:bench_des} shows details of each benchmark.